Ravindra Jadeja

-Personal life
+Early life

-Jadeja was born on 6 December 1988 in a Gujarati Rajput family in Navagam Ghed city of Jamnagar district in Gujarat.
+Jadeja was born on 6 December 1988 in a Gujarati Hindu Rajput family in Navagam Ghed city of Jamnagar district in Gujarat.
 His father Anirudh was a watchman for a private security agency.
-His father wanted him to become an Army officer but his interest was in Cricket, he was scared of his father in his childhood.
+His father wanted him to become an Army officer but his interest was in cricket, he was scared of his father in his childhood.
 His mother Lata died in an accident in 2005 and the trauma of his mother's death almost made him quit cricket.
 His sister Naina is a nurse.
 He lives in Jamnagar.

-Jadeja married politician Rivaba Jadeja on 17 April 2016.
-They have a daughter born in June 2017.

 Domestic career

 Youth career

 Jadeja made his first Under-19 appearance for India in 2005 at the age of 16.
 He was picked in the Indian squad for the 2006 U/19 Cricket World Cup in Sri Lanka.
-India finished runners-up with Jadeja impressing in the final against Pakistan with a haul of 3 wickets.
+India finished runners-up with Jadeja impressing in the final against Pakistan with a haul of three wickets.
 He was the vice-captain of the victorious Indian team at the 2008 U/19 Cricket World Cup.
-He played a crucial role with the ball in the tournament, taking 10 wickets in 6 games at an average of 13.
+He played a crucial role with the ball in the tournament, taking 10 wickets in six games at an average of 13.60.

 First-class cricket

 Jadeja made his first-class debut in the 2006–07 Duleep Trophy.
 He played for West Zone in the Duleep Trophy and for Saurashtra in the Ranji Trophy.

 In 2012, Jadeja became the eighth player in history, and the first Indian player, to score three first-class triple centuries in his career, joining Don Bradman, Brian Lara, Bill Ponsford, Wally Hammond, WG Grace, Graeme Hick and Mike Hussey.
 His first came in early November 2011 against Orissa, in which he scored 314 off 375 balls.
 His second came in November 2012 against Gujarat, in which he scored 303 not out.
 His third came against Railways in December 2012, in which he scored 331 runs in 501 balls.
 Jadeja reached this milestone at the young age of only 23.

-Jadeja became the fifth-fastest player ever to complete the double of 2000 runs and get 200 wickets in Tests, during his 56-run knock vs England in Nottingham.